 Long-term investments primarily include non-marketable equity securities in privately-held companies that do not have a readily determinable fair value.
 They are accounted for at cost and adjusted based on observable price changes from orderly transactions for identical or similar investments of the same issuer, or impairment.
 These investments are classified as Level 3 in the fair value hierarchy because we estimate the value of these investments using a valuation method based on observable transaction price changes at the transaction date.

-We recognized \$8 million of upward adjustments during the three and six months ended January 31, 2025.
-We recognized \$4 million of upward adjustments during the three and six months ended January 31, 2025 amounted to \$9 million and \$51 million, respectively.
-We recognized no downward adjustments during the three and six months ended January 31, 2024.
-Cumulative upward adjustments amounted to \$82 million, and cumulative downward adjustments, including impairments, amounted to \$69 million through January 31, 2025 for measurement alternative investments held as of January 31, 2025.
-The carrying value of long-term investments on our condensed consolidated balance sheets was \$88 million and \$131 million at January 31, 2025 and July 31, 2024, respectively.
+The following table summarizes the adjustments to the carrying value of our long-term investments.